CtePoele/University-Projects/README.md

-# UTD-Projects
+# ÚŦÐ-Projects
-A showcase of my coding abilities and improvement over my time at the University of Texas at Dallas
+A showcase of my coding abilities and improvement over my time at the Úniversity of Ŧexas at Ðallas

 ## Mimic Win7 Calculator
 My first project done in Java 2 months after starting to learn it.
 The project's focus was on JPanels and incorporating functions into a working calculator GUI that resembled Windows 7's calculator.
 Done during my 3rd semester at UTD.